 Toys can also pose physical harm to children as well.
 Choking hazards are extremely common, and are not always labeled as such.
 My Little Ponies, doll parts, long hair on stuffed animals and small fake food and kitchen items can all pose choking hazards to curious toddlers and children.
 It can be dangerous even if the item doesn’t get stuck in the child’s airway, but instead gets swallowed.
 Not all items will be able to pass through their system easily.
 Magnetix have been known to stick together in children’s intestines and cause twisting, blockage, and restrict blood flow to vital organs resulting in death.
 Even inflatable boats made to keep a baby safe in the pool have been proven dangerous-the straps can break easily and lead to near or actual drowning.

-The website of The Ausband & Dumont Law Firm states that injury or death caused by a defective or dangerous product is the fault of the manufacturer and the injured or family of the injured may be eligible for justice and financial compensation.
+Injury or death caused by a defective or dangerous product is the fault of the manufacturer and the injured or family of the injured may be eligible for justice and financial compensation.
 Children must always be watched carefully to prevent dangerous situations, but when a product is labeled as safe when it is not, or lacks a label when it needs one, the fault lies in the producer.